-The new application will filter and analyse incoming video surveillance data to produce actionable intelligence about store operations, buying patterns, and trends.
-Armed with this information, marketing, operational and merchandising staff working at boutique-style stores or large multi-retail sites can now improve their customers' experience, increase consumer engagement, and positively affect in-store profitability, it said.
+The new application will filter and analyze incoming video surveillance data to produce actionable intelligence about store operations, buying patterns, and trends.
+Armed with this information, marketing, operational, and merchandising staff working at boutique-style stores or large multi-retail sites can now improve their customers' experience, increase consumer engagement, and positively affect in-store profitability, it said.

-Genetec delivers analytic insights through detailed imagery and reports, offering easily accessible customer interaction and business intelligence data that provide sales, marketing and customer engagement departments with better understanding of shopping and customer trends, it stated. - TradeArabia News Service
+Genetec delivers analytic insights through detailed imagery and reports, offering easily accessible customer interaction and business intelligence data that provide sales, marketing, and customer engagement departments with a better understanding of shopping and customer trends, it stated. - TradeArabia News Service

 Media Source: Trade Arabia